Hochschule Wismar

 The Hochschule Wismar, University of Applied Sciences: Technology, Business and Design (or short: University of Wismar), is the third-biggest and third-oldest public university in Mecklenburg-Vorpommern, Germany.
 The university is situated at the Baltic coast in the very north of Germany with its campus being only 500 m away from the harbor.
 The university was founded in 1908 as an engineering academy and has become an important part in the city's cultural life.

+History

+Hochschule Wismar – University of Applied Sciences: Technology, Business and Design was founded on May 9, 1908, as the private Ingenieur-Akademie Wismar by architect Robert Schmidt.
+The academy initially offered courses in architecture, civil engineering, mechanical engineering, and electrical engineering, with 13 students enrolling in its first semester.